Illiquid Market Segment

 In this frequently overlooked section of the market, buyers spend their time separating the truly successful, sustainable businesses, from the ones that succeeded due to the grit and persistence of a founder who can’t be replaced.

 Few tasks waste as much time as an unmotivated seller or a business that is not properly prepared for analysis.
 With so many opportunities available, this limited pool of professional business buyers won’t wait around as the seller slowly prepares that necessary documents for proper evaluation.
-Being prepared for market is key for successfully selling a business and an area where an advisor can add significant value.
+Being prepared for market is key for successfully selling a business and an area where a brokered deal is an important indicator to potential buyers.